MinnPost/minnpost-wordpress/wp-content/plugins/documentcloud/readme.txt

 **Upgrading from Navis DocumentCloud:** If you're currently using the Navis DocumentCloud plugin (from which this plugin was built), you'll want to deactivate or delete it before installing this plugin.

 == Changelog ==

+= 0.5.0 =
+* Add support for the DocumentCloud beta

 = 0.4.3 =
 * Separate the oEmbed config options (provided as params to the endpoint) from the embed config options (encoded as params on the `url`) (#48)